lglanville/UMA-NER-extraction/README.md

 `python extract_entities.py <EMu data file>` Additional arguments.
 You can dump the resulting JSON to a file using the `--json` parameter, or csv using `--csv <new csv file>`.
-To restrict or expand the entities extracted, use the `--ents` parameter. for Example, to only extract names of people and organisations, use `--ents PERSON ORG`.
+To restrict or expand the entities extracted, use the `--ents` parameter.
+For example, to only extract names of people and organisations, use `--ents PERSON ORG`.